 Boss encounters in a short-term campaign or one-shot tend to be easier to balance than one in a long-term campaign.
 You know what the baseline characters will have in terms of power and magical items so the estimations from CR calculations will be more accurate because of this.

 You’ll also know how many encounters per day the party will be up against which will make encounter balance easier from that perspective as well.
-I’ve written an entire post on encounters before that goes into a bit more detail on this subject.
+I’ve written an entire article on encounters before that goes into a bit more detail on this subject.

 Essentially, you have a more control in short-term campaigns, one-shots, and adventure modules whereas long-term campaigns will have much more room for magical item distribution and homebrewing which makes it initially a bit more difficult to get a hold of encounter balance in general.

 Winning Doesn’t Always Mean Killing

 In short, you should always have a win condition for any encounter in D&D 5e.
 Boss fights are no exception, in fact they’re more of the gold standard for win conditions.